-Skylights can cause more problems than they solve.
+Sometimes skylight installations can cause more problems than they solve.

-However, people often forget the associated costs that surround a skylight or roof window.
-The installer may charge up to $1,000, the plasterer may charge another $1,500 to install a shaft.
-Ideally, it needs an external blind for summer and an internal blind for winter, which could be another $3,000, you may then want to add an auto opener $1,500.
-Before you know it you have spent nearly $10,000 on a professionally installed quality skylight.
+‘But a roof window only costs around $1.5K to $3K’, you may say?
+People often forget the associated costs that come with installing a roof window.
+The installer may charge up to $1,000, and the plasterer may charge another $1,500 to install a shaft.
+Ideally, you’ll also need an external blind for summer and an internal blind for winter, which could be another $3,000.
+You may then want to add an auto opener for $1,500.
+Before you know it you have spent nearly $10,000.

 *Note prices are estimates and will vary with size and job type.

-What are the alternatives to skylights?
+What are some of the alternatives for roof windows?

-A horizontally long, narrow window placed near the ceiling leaves you plenty of wall space, ventilation and most importantly plenty of light.
-It is thermally more efficient than your average skylight and cost-effective.
+Need to let light into a room but don’t want to sacrifice wall space?
+A horizontally long, narrow window placed near the ceiling leaves you plenty of wall space and ventilation.
+This option is thermally more efficient than your average installation, and it’s also more cost-effective.

-If you just want natural light without having to flick on a switch, solar tubes are the most efficient skylight.
-Their flexible duct design and relatively airtight diffuser mean you get good light without the thermal losses of your average roof window.
+If you just want to brighten a room, without having to flick on a switch, solar tubes are highly efficient.
+Their flexible duct design and relatively airtight diffuser mean you can brighten the room without the thermal losses of your average roof window.

 Roofed windows (not to be confused with roof windows)

-See also our “Beach shack” where the roofed light captures light into the middle of the house over the stairs and provides stack effect ventilation on demand.
+See also our “Beach shack,” where the roof directs light into the middle of the house over the stairs and provides “stack effect” ventilation on demand.
 This is particularly effective when cool changes arrive, allowing the house to cool in about 10 to 15 minutes.

 The Light Well

-If you are considering the addition of a skylight to your next extension, make sure contact an experienced designer-builder who understands thermal efficiency and all the solutions for a particular situation.
+If you are considering the addition of a skylight design to your next extension, make sure you contact an experienced designer-builder who understands thermal efficiency and all the solutions for a particular situation.